 - The Dolomites is part of the Alps in Italy’s northeastern corner.
 But when most locals say “Alps,” they are typically referencing the mountain range in the Valle d’Aosta.

-- When comparing the Swiss Alps to Dolomites, both are excellent mountain vacations, but the Dolomites are not as expensive.
+- When comparing the Swiss Alps to the Dolomites, both are excellent mountain vacations, but the Dolomites are not as expensive.

 Yes, it’s expensive for Italy, but the Dolomites offer free and easily accessible hiking trails as well as relatively inexpensive rooms and meals.